ibrahim29asad/Agent/README.md

 Persist knowledge between runs so it can replay the game better and apply its learned strategy to new Pokémon games or improve its times.
 Be trained using reinforcement learning (using PPO and CQL) using my M2 Pro’s GPU for simulation and training.
 Essentially — this is an autonomous Pokémon-playing RL system with long-term memory, designed to improve over time, adapt to opponents, and handle both main story and post-game content without human intervention.

+To Run it:
+pip install gymnasium
+pip install pyboy